daiyi/dihedral-theme/README.md

 let me know if these instructions are confusing and I'll write out something more detailed, I'm pretty much expecting to be shouting out into the void now :D

+### dev notes

+* can't set `border-{direction}`. it doesn't render unless you also have `box-shadow`, or you can set border and remove the directions you don't have one by one. why???

 #### creds

 this is a fork of [mint-y-dark-theme](https://github.com/linuxmint/mint-y-theme). build script forked from [zagortenay333](https://github.com/zagortenay333)!